wz-presentation/wz-presentation.github.io/presentations/2021-MSR-Challenge/speech-draft.md

 So, what about the fix size then.

 There's also a large difference!
-As you can see here, single statement bug fixes are very small and most of them are in a small range, between 2 and 13 lines to be exact.
+As you can see here, single statement bug fixes by different developers are small with most of the bug fixes between 2 and 13 lines.

-At the same time, bug fixing changes by the same author can be very large with over a quarter of the bug fixes containing changes of larger than 700 lines.
+At the same time, commits containing simple bug fixes by the same developer can be very large.

 <!-- 71-->

 ## 9

-Our study suggests that these bug changes might be results from the underlying development patters.
+Our observations suggests these effects might come from the different underlying development patterns.

-Where same author bug fixes are done quickly after the bug is introduced and often embedded in a larger commit.
+While some simple bug fixes occur in the development process where it happens immediately and is embedded in a larger commit.

-Meanwhile, bug fixes by a different author occurs later in the project life time and often only contain the bug fix itself.
+Other simple bugs are discovered later in the project life time and are fixed by another developer.

 <!-- 57-->